schultek/dart_mappable/README.md

 You can use this package and configure the code generation in two different ways.

-On a global, or library-specific level use the **Builder Config**.
-To configure class-specific options, use **Annotations**.
+- On a global, or library-specific level use the [Builder Config](#builder-config).
+- To configure class-specific options, use [Annotations](#annotations).

 You can use either of them, or mix them as you like.

-When using **Annotations** you have to use this package as a normal dependency - instead of as a `dev_dependency`!

 ### Builder Config

-Instead of clustering your code with annotations, this package uses builder options inside your `build.yaml` file to specify how your classes should behave when serializing / deserializing.
-All options are optional!
+This package uses a variety builder options inside your `build.yaml` file to specify how your classes should behave when serializing / deserializing.
+There are a few key-aspects when using build options:

+1. All options are optional!
+2. Options are inherited by libraries and classes.
+This means that you can e.g. specify the case style on global, library or class level.
+3. Options on deeper levels override higher level options.
+4. Most general properties that you set in the **Builder Config** can be overridden on a class-by-class basis with [Annotations](#annotations).

 ```yaml
 targets: